Please use our live chat feature at the bottom of the screen, or see below for the full list of contact options.

 Dependent Care Assistance Program (DCAP) participants rarely need to project expenses.
 The $5,000 federal election limit typically covers only a fraction of their total costs.
 They typically elect $5,000 and rarely face the risk of forfeiture, since they usually can adjust their elections with a qualifying life event.
 Be mindful of your child’s 13th birthday during the plan year, as expenses at 13 are not covered.

-Your Health Care Spending Account (HCSA) election limit is $2,700 per employer.
+Your Health Care Spending Account (HCSA) election limit is $2,750 per employer.
 If you work more than one job, you may qualify to enroll in more than one Health Care Spending Account (HCSA).
-If your spouse is eligible for benefits with her employer, she can enroll in her company’s Health Care Spending Account (HCSA).
+If your spouse is eligible for benefits with their employer, they can enroll in their company’s Health Care Spending Account (HCSA).
 And your children who are benefit-eligible at their place of work can open a Health Care Spending Account (HCSA) to reimburse their qualified expenses.
 (You can reimburse their expenses as well, as long as they’re your dependent or under age 26.)

 Your Dependent Care Assistance Program (DCAP) limit is $5,000 per calendar year (weekly maximum of $96.15; biweekly maximum $192.30).
 If you’re married and file separate tax returns, your election limit is $2,500.
 You can’t have multiple Dependent Care FSAs in a single year, and you and your spouse can’t elect $5,000 each.